 Number 2: Examining Follower Growth to Analyze Audience Behavior

-Likewise, you are also able to keep a check on the anomalies in the traffic behaviour using analytics tools thus getting better idea of what points one needs to work on for better results.
+Likewise, you are also able to keep a check on the anomalies in the traffic behavior using analytics tools thus getting a better idea of what points one needs to work on for better results.

 Talking of followers, well, you may figure out the count by simply taking a look at the numbers displayed on your social profiles.
 However, if you use social analytic tools, you may fetch better insights.
 With better insights, you get a better understanding of any outliers in your data.

 Simply checking the total number of likes or views doesn’t really speak much about the post you publish and it’s effectiveness.
 Instead, what’s needed is the ability to dig in and extract the essentials out of it.
-You need to create an impactful report by keeping a track on key essentials which is only attainable using reliable analytics tools.
+You need to create an impactful report by keeping a track of key essentials that are only attainable using reliable analytics tools.

-So be sure to add these details in your spreadsheet.
+So be sure to add these details to your spreadsheet.

 Number 3: Track Impressions, Spot Irregularities, Fix em.

-Impressions stands for the count of people who’ve viewed your social posts.
+Impressions stand for the count of people who’ve viewed your social posts.
 Almost all the top social media platforms have their own built-in analytics to track impressions.
-However you can also use third party analytics tool for the same.
+However, you can also use a third-party analytics tool for the same.

 Number 4: Track engagement to monitor ups and downs in interactions

-It’s easy, if your posts fetch better engagement in the form of likes, retweets, shares and comments, it simply reflects the fact that the content you share is likable.
+It’s easy if your posts fetch better engagement in the form of likes, retweets, shares, and comments, it simply reflects the fact that the content you share is likable.
 Your content reaches the target audience and thus it drives adequate engagement, that is the aim.
-And by keeping a track on the same, you are able to monitor the ups and downs in interactions.
-And once you’ve analyzed the engagement flow, you’ll be able to focus on implementing better techniques to draw best results.
+And by keeping track of the same, you are able to monitor the ups and downs in interactions.
+And once you’ve analyzed the engagement flow, you’ll be able to focus on implementing better techniques to draw the best results.